Jiawei-Yao0812/HarmonicNeRF/README.md

-# HarmonicNeRF
-Official implementation for the MM 2024 paper "HarmonicNeRF: Geometry-Informed Synthetic View Augmentation for 3D Scene Reconstruction in Driving Scenarios"
+# HarmonicNeRF: Geometry-Informed Synthetic View Augmentation for 3D Scene Reconstruction in Driving Scenarios

+ACM International Conference on Multimedia (MM), 2024

+## The project will be released soon, please stay tuned.